-A quick marinade for the shrimp and slicing of the smoked sausages gets your shrimp and smoked sausage skewers on the grill.
+A quick marinade for the shrimp and slicing of the smoked sausages gets your shrimp and smoked sausage skewers on the grill with lots of flavors.
+These grilled shrimp Kabobs are also great on a bed of fettucini alfredo pasta.

-Place the skewers on the grill, not in completely direct heat.
+Place the shrimp kabobs on the grill, not in completely direct heat.
 I cooked these when I was finishing up our steaks.
 Both fit well on our extra large Big Green Egg.

 Cook for several minutes on each side.
-When the shrimp are pink, they are fully cooked.
+When the shrimp are pink, the shrimp kabobs are fully cooked.
 This makes shrimp easy to tell when they are done cooking.

 Grilled Shrimp and Smoked Sausage Skewers